Aung San Suu Kyi: 2010 release

 On the evening of 13 November 2010, Aung San Suu Kyi was released from house arrest.
 This was the date her detention had been set to expire according to a court ruling in August 2009 and came six days after a widely criticised general election.
 She appeared in front of a crowd of her supporters, who rushed to her house in Rangoon when nearby barricades were removed by the security forces.
 Aung San Suu Kyi had been detained for 15 of the past 21 years.
 The government newspaper New Light of Myanmar reported the release positively, saying she had been granted a pardon after serving her sentence "in good conduct".
 The New York Times suggested that the military government may have released Aung San Suu Kyi because it felt it was in a confident position to control her supporters after the election.
 Her son Kim Aris was granted a visa in November 2010 to see his mother shortly after her release, for the first time in 10 years.
 He visited again on 5 July 2011, to accompany her on a trip to Bagan, her first trip outside Yangon since 2003.
 Her son visited again on 8 August 2011, to accompany her on a trip to Pegu, her second trip.

-Discussions were held between Aung San Suu Kyi and the Burmese government during 2011, which led to a number of official gestures to meet her demands.
+Discussions were held between Aung San Suu Kyi and the Burmese government during 2011, which led to several official gestures to meet her demands.
 In October, around a tenth of Burma's political prisoners were freed in an amnesty and trade unions were legalised.

-In November 2011, following a meeting of its leaders, the NLD announced its intention to re-register as a political party to contend 48 by-elections necessitated by the promotion of parliamentarians to ministerial rank.
-Following the decision, Aung San Suu Kyi held a telephone conference with US President Barack Obama, in which it was agreed that Secretary of State Hillary Clinton would make a visit to Burma, a move received with caution by Burma's ally China.
+In November 2011, following a meeting of its leaders, the NLD announced its intention to re-register as a political party to contest 48 by-elections necessitated by the promotion of parliamentarians to ministerial rank.
+Following the decision, Aung San Suu Kyi held a telephone conference with US President Barack Obama, in which it was agreed that Secretary of State Hillary Clinton would visit Burma, a move received with caution by Burma's ally China.
 On 1 December 2011, Aung San Suu Kyi met with Hillary Clinton at the residence of the top-ranking US diplomat in Yangon.

 On 21 December 2011, Thai Prime Minister Yingluck Shinawatra met Aung San Suu Kyi in Yangon, marking Aung San Suu Kyi's "first-ever meeting with the leader of a foreign country".

 On 5 January 2012, British Foreign Minister William Hague met Aung San Suu Kyi and his Burmese counterpart.
 This represented a significant visit for Aung San Suu Kyi and Burma.
 Aung San Suu Kyi studied in the UK and maintains many ties there, whilst Britain is Burma's largest bilateral donor.
 During Aung San Suu Kyi's visit to Europe, she visited the Swiss parliament, collected her 1991 Nobel Prize in Oslo and her honorary degree from the University of Oxford.